Part of Your World: Legacy

 "Part of Your World" is also considered one of Disney's best "I Want" songs, credited with initiating a trend of Disney heroines singing about wanting more out of their lives.
 On MTV's ranking of "Disney's 'I Want' Songs from Worst to Best", "Part of Your World" was placed first.
 Space.ca agreed with MTV's ranking, at the same time crediting it with the success of “Let It Go”, a popular "I Want" song from Disney's Frozen (2013).
 Boing Boing also ranked "Part of Your World" first on the website's countdown of "All of Disney’s 'I Want' songs", with author Caroline Siede lauding it as "potentially one of the best ['I Want' songs] in musical theater as a whole."
-The ballad was also ranked first on The Odyssey Online's "Top 11 Disney 'I Want' Songs".
 The Daily Dot ranked "Part of Your World" the third greatest Disney "I Want" song, believing it deserved to win the Academy Award over "Under the Sea".
 Author Aja Romano credits the song with making princess characters "relevant again" by introducing "a girl with something to fight for instead of vague wishes about princes."
 Additionally, "Part of Your World" has had a profound influence on subsequent Disney ballads and "I Want" songs.
 Filmtracks.com credits the song with "Setting the table for songs like 'Belle' [from Beauty and the Beast (1991)] and several others in the years to come ... becom[ing] a concept that Menken attempted to infuse in each subsequent effort."
 Decider.com's Tyler Coates believes that the song directly influenced "Let it Go", writing, "While the composition of 'Let It Go' and 'Part of Your World' are very different ... the former would not exist if it were not for the latter."

 "Part of Your World" is considered to be a feminist anthem by some.
 The song is also regarded as a gay anthem, with The Guardian's Guy Lodge dubbing it "something of an all-purpose anthem for LGBT not-belongers."
 Romain "an anthem for anyone whose personal identification might not align with their physical presentation."
 Part of Your World" is also often parodied in subsequent media.
 An instrumental version of the song is heard in the film Enchanted (2007) during the scene in which Giselle (Amy Adams) examines the aquarium in Robert's (Patrick Dempsey) office.
 Benson also appears in the film as Robert's secretary; "Part of Your World" is used to underscore some of Benson's scenes.
 Video footage showing Ashman coaching Benson during one of the earliest recording sessions for "Part of Your World" continues to garner attention on the internet.